graceful-coder/TradingStrategies/README.md

 ?
 Insert api-server password <Enter your password here>
 ```

+Congratulations!
 The configuration file is now available at user_data/config.json

 Navigate to the config.json file and underneath `"dry_run": true,` add `"dry_run_wallet": 10000,`